 Microwave tubes in general are devices to convert DC energy into RF energy by means of an electron beam interacting with any kind of structure.
 A simple form of a microwave tube is a monotron.
-More complex devices are for examples travelling wave tubes or backward wave oscillators where the beam interacts with a slow wave structure to amplify an RF wave.
+More complex devices are, for example, traveling wave tubes or backward wave oscillators where the beam interacts with a slow wave structure to amplify an RF wave.

 In figure 1 the geometry of the monotron is shown.
 Basically it consists of 2 cavities coupled by a slot which also provides the path for the beam.
-In red the particle source is shown.
+The particle source is shown in red.
 The particles are emitted as DC current with 20 keV beam voltage and a current of 10 A according to ....

 There are several possibilities to analyze the structure.
 One is to evaluate the electromagnetic field, which can be done with field probes known from CST MWS.
 The probe monitors the electric/magnetic field versus time of the specified component at a defined point.
 The position of the field probe used in this case is y=0.8 cm and z=2.6 cm as shown in figure 2.